it176131/it176131.github.io/_posts/2025-02-16-includes-layouts.md

 Last year, when I first added the ability to comment, my goal was to get feedback on my posts.
 To have conversations with my readers.

+After sharing my posts on LinkedIn to spread the word that I have a blog, a weird even occurred: readers started reacting and writing comments on my LinkedIn post rather than my actual blog posts.